Towards ab initio Realizations of Collins' Conjecture

 As we forgo invariance once we add the entropy correction regardless (the NOONs and thus $E_{\text{static}}[S_{\text{Jaynes}}]$ are valid only in the NO basis), we also obtained results, displayed in Fig.\ \ref{fig:oi-eta-diradical}, for non-invariant $\eta$MP2, a simplified approximation to oi-$\eta$MP2 discussed in the Supplementary Material.
 Here, the average value of $\eta$, tuned to the correct NOONs, is about 65 mHa, which is already within the typical range for an entropy-scaling parameter.
 This suggests that this non-invariant $\eta \text{MP2}$ may be adequately corrected for static correlation by using the single $\eta$ parameter to tune the density and modulate the entropy contribution.

-With respect to CC and experiment, non-invariant $\eta$MP2 and $\eta$MP2-$\eta S$ perform better to their orbital-invariant counterparts for single-point energies.
-Non-invariant $\eta$MP2-$\gamma S$ can offer a $\sim$50\% error reduction for BDEs ($\sim$13-16 kcal/mol) compared to its orbital-invariant version.
-For single-point calculations, standalone usage of non-invariant $\eta \mathrm{MP2}$ provides energies consistently above the CC energies, allowing small improvements to BDEs with non-invariant $\eta \mathrm{MP2}$${-}\eta S$.
+With respect to CC and experiment, non-invariant $\eta$MP2 and $\eta$MP2-$\eta S$ can offer a $\sim$50\% error reduction for BDEs ($\sim$13-16 kcal/mol) compared to its orbital-invariant counterpart.
 Despite this apparently useful feature, the non-invariant $\eta\text{MP2}$ destroys information and cannot reliably construct potential energy surfaces which is potentially catastrophic for geometry optimizations, dynamics, vibrational frequencies, and thermochemistry.
-The optimal $\eta$ parameter in non-invariant $\eta\text{MP2}$ also varies by 28\% from the mean value across our data set, precluding a generic suggestion of $\eta$ that could perform reasonably well for any system.
-On the other hand, oi-$\eta\text{MP2}-\gamma S$ performs well for bond breaking, yields smooth potential energy surfaces, and the optimal $\eta$ (thus $\gamma$ as well) varies by only 7\% from the mean value, allowing a somewhat general $\eta=384$~mHa and $\gamma=45$~mHa to be suggested.
-While no truly general parameter set exists, such a tight error distribution for single-bond breaking suggests that these parameters could be used with oi-$\eta\text{MP2}-\gamma S$ to model the static correlation in systems other than bond-breaking cases or where the parameterization of $\eta$ is not obvious ({\em i.e.} polyatomic molecules that are strongly-correlated at their equilibrium geometry).
+The optimal $\eta$ parameter in non-invariant $\eta\text{MP2}$ also varies by 28\% from the mean value across our data set, precluding a generic suggestion of $\eta$ for any BDE problem.
+On the other hand, oi-$\eta\text{MP2}-\gamma S$ performs well for bond breaking, yields smooth potential energy surfaces (PESs), and the optimal $\eta$ (thus $\gamma$ as well) varies by only 7\% from the mean value, allowing a somewhat general $\eta=384$~mHa and $\gamma=45$~mHa to be suggested.
+We posit that magnitude and specificity of $\eta$ will depend on both the class of strong correlation and the many-body method of choice.
+This is demonstrated in Table~S3 of the Supplementary Material, which shows that $\eta\text{MP2}-\gamma S$ electric dipole moments computed at equilibrium geometries are on par with CCSD, but require a much larger $\eta$ parameter than reported here for BDEs.
+However, within a given class of correlation a single $\eta$ parameter is sufficient.
 For general use, oi-$\eta \mathrm{MP2}$ along with ${-}\gamma S$ corrections for reasonable energy estimates is suggested.